Leor8a/leor8a.github.io/_pages/curriculum.md

 ## Experience

 #### Founder, iOS Developer, Android Developer, Web Developer
+Company: Tequila Freak (personal brand)
 March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
 Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
 TequilaFreak.com holds my portafolio of proyects that I am involved into on the past years, and a blog, where I can talk about Computer Graphics and my favorite stuff.

 #### iOS Developer
 Company: New Land Apps
 June 2018 - March 2019